sodadata/docs/soda-cl/anomaly-detection.md

 | `warning_ratio` | decimal between 0 and 1 | `0.1` |
 | `min_confidence_interval_ratio` | decimal between 0 and 1 | `0.001` |

-### Warning Ratio Configuration

 The `warning_ratio` parameter determines the area of warning range.
-Warning range is a buffer on top of the confidence interval to decrease the false positives.
+Warning range is a buffer on top of the confidence interval to decrease the volume of falsely-identified anomalies.
 The aim is to distinguish between warning and critical alerts.
-If the soda scan check result is within the warning range, the check result is flagged as a warning.
-The warning range is computed with the following formula:
+If the check result is within the warning range, Soda flags the check result as a warning.

+Soda calculates the warning range using the following formula:

 ```latex
 upper confidence interval: u